Pure Neem Oil For Plants – The ‘Healthy’ Pesticide

-Some proponents recommend it be used regularly, almost like a broad spectrum fertilizer, and maybe there’s something to that, but personally, I don’t want to kill insects unnecessarily, so I save this for plants that really need some extra help.
+Some proponents recommend it be used regularly, almost like a broad spectrum fertilizer, and perhaps there’s something to that, but personally, I don’t want to kill insects unnecessarily, so I save this for plants that really need some extra help.

 In that case, it’s my number one choice.
-It helps control nearly 200 species of insects, 15 of fungi and allegedly some bacteria and viruses.
+It helps control nearly 200 species of insects, 15 of fungi, and allegedly, some bacteria and viruses.

 boring insects (many types)